-DIV's goal is to support USAID's mission2 and improve the lives of millions of people around the world within 10 years, especially those living in poverty or extreme poverty.
+Background DIV's goal is to support USAID's mission and improve the lives of millions of people around the world within 10 years, especially those living in poverty or extreme poverty.
 To achieve this global development goal, DIV awards grants and cooperative agreements (in this report, collectively referred to as grants) to academic institutions, nongovernmental organizations, and businesses, among other types of organizations, to advance development-related innovations.
 DIV defines such innovations as novel business or organizational models, operational or production processes, or products or services that could lead to substantial improvements in addressing development challenges.

-According to DIV officials, the program does not outline specific problems to be solved or propose specific solutions but is intentionally open-ended, funding grants on the basis of three core principles:

-- Evidence: rigorous evaluation of what works and what does not, scaling up only those solutions proven to produce demonstrable impact - Cost-effectiveness: potential to deliver greater development impacts per dollar than traditional development assistance - Potential to scale up: a plan to deliver and maintain widespread impact by increasing the geographic scope of operations and reaching financial sustainability beyond DIV's support through private or public funding

-Managed at USAID headquarters,3 DIV takes a venture capital approach to investing in innovations, by awarding grants through a three-stage funding model.
-The model is intended to identify, evaluate, and scale up development innovations that demonstrate widespread impact and costeffectiveness.
-According to DIV officials, the program developed this three-stage model as a risk mitigation approach.

-2USAID's mission statement is to partner to end extreme poverty and promote resilient, democratic societies while advancing security and prosperity.
+According to DIV officials, the program does not outline specific problems to be solved or propose specific solutions but is intentionally open-ended, funding grants on the basis of three core principles: Evidence: rigorous evaluation of what works and what does not, scaling up only those solutions proven to produce demonstrable impact Cost-effectiveness: potential to deliver greater development impacts per dollar than traditional development assistance • Potential to scale up: a plan to deliver and maintain widespread impact by increasing the geographic scope of operations and reaching financial sustainability beyond DIV's support through private or public funding Managed at USAID headquarters, DIV takes a venture capital approach to investing in innovations, by awarding grants through a three-stage funding model.
+The model is intended to identify, evaluate, and scale up USAID's mission statement is to partner to end extreme poverty and promote resilient, democratic societies while advancing security and prosperity.

-3DIV is a part of USAID's Global Development Lab.
+&lt;sup>3DIV is a part of USAID's Global Development Lab.
 USAID established the lab in 2014 to incorporate new and preexisting USAID programs with a focus on science, technology, and innovation.
 USAID officials stated that the lab was established to seek innovative tools and approaches in USAID's fight to end extreme poverty and impact millions of lives.